batpigandme/tidynomicon/README.md

 ### Tidying Data

-Look at the CSV files in the directory `maternal_health/raw` (which are taken from three sheets in the Excel spreadsheet also located in that directory).
+Look at the CSV file `infant_hiv/raw/infant-hiv.csv` (which are taken from the Excel spreadsheet located in the same directory).
-Write a single script that tidies all three files to create files with the same names in `maternal_health/tidy`.
+Write an R script that tidies this data and store the results in `infant_hiv/tidy/infant-hiv.csv`.

+### Making Reusable Code

+Look at the three CSV files `maternal_health/raw/*.csv` (which are taken from the Excel spreadsheet located in the same directory).
+Using your solution to the previous exercise as a starting point, write some functions to help you tidy up CSV files that are formatted this way, and then use those functions in an R script that tidies these three files and stores the results in `maternal_health/tidy/*.csv`.